azdevs/desert-rustaceans/README.md

 The [New Rustaceans Podcast](https://newrustacean.com/) to keep your mind in the game even while you're out and about.

+Of course [crates.io](https://crates.io) where you get you some crates.

 [**more links...**](links.md)

 ## Talk Ideas